Meditjin

-"Meditjin" ("Medicine") is a song by Indigenous Australian musician Baker Boy featuring New Zealand rapper JessB, released on 21 November 2019 as the second single from his debut album Gela (2021).
+"Meditjin" ("Medicine") is a song by Indigenous Australian musician Baker Boy featuring Indigenous New Zealand rapper JessB, released on 21 November 2019 as the second single from his debut album Gela (2021).

+The song was used in an advertisement for the 2020 AFL season.

-"Meditjin" was the recipient of various awards, including Film Clip of the Year and Song of the Year at the 2020 National Indigenous Music Awards and second place in the 2021 Vanda & Young Global Songwriting Competition, and was used in an advertisement for the 2020 AFL season.
+"Meditjin" was the recipient of various awards, including Film Clip of the Year and Song of the Year at the 2020 National Indigenous Music Awards and second place in the 2021 Vanda & Young Global Songwriting Competition.

 The Gabriel Gasparinatos directed music video was nominated for Best Video at the ARIA Music Awards of 2020.
 At the APRA Music Awards of 2021, the song was shortlisted for Song of the Year.

 Background

 In a statement, Baker Boy said "Music is the best meditjin (medicine).
 It brings everyone together, makes you want to dance, love, laugh, vibe and feel and I wrote 'Meditjin' with just that in mind.
 It's about making people feel the music and expressing themselves."